halpz/re3/README.md

 ## Building from Source

-If you gonna use premake, then pefore starting you may want to point GTA_III_RE_DIR environment variable to GTA3 root folder, if you want executable to be moved there via post-build script.
+If you gonna use premake, then before starting you may want to point GTA_III_RE_DIR environment variable to GTA3 root folder, if you want executable to be moved there via post-build script.

 <details><summary>Linux Premake</summary>